-CATCH Planning, Implementation, and Resident Grants support innovative community-based child health initiatives, which include the following components:
+CATCH Planning, Implementation, and Resident Grants support innovative community-based child health initiatives, in the United States or Canada, which include the following components:

-- Is led by a pediatrician or pediatric resident.
+- Is led by a pediatrician, fellowship trainee, pediatric resident, or pediatric advance practice provider.

 - Focuses on building strong community partnerships.